 It’s perfectly fine to have one or two people standing with you during the ceremony, even if they are the same women from your previous marriage.
 I recommend keeping the number small and their financial obligations low.
 You may want to cover the cost of their dress or ask them to wear something they already own.

 My friend did not have attendants.
-But her two handsome sons did walk her down the aisle.
+But her handsome sons did walk her down the aisle.

 This time around you’re older, hopefully wiser and more confident.
 Stay true to yourself and use your best judgment.
-Every encore wedding is different and your decisions will be influenced by your age, family situation and budget.
+Every encore wedding is different and your decisions will be influenced by your family situation, budget and preferences.

 My friend’s encore wedding was, hands-down, the best wedding I’ve attended.
 It was a true expression of who they are.
-They orchestrated an amazing weekend-long party full of fun activities, incredible food and a heartfelt ceremony, in one of most beautiful settings imaginable- Aspen, Colorado.
 But what really set this event apart was the palpable happiness and joy of the couple and their friends.
-Their joy was contagious.
+It was contagious.
 I caught it and it seemed everyone else attending did also.
 That’s what you’re hoping for!

-Do you have questions or comments about gift-giving or wedding etiquette?
-Please email us at AskCheryl@registryfinder.com.
+If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].
 We will personally respond to your questions and may also use them as the subject of a future blog.